- What is the best reason to choose Shady Side?

 To the extent that they are able, we hope parents will become involved in their child’s life at school.
 It is important to attend meetings with your child's advisors and teachers, such as Parents’ Night each fall and parent conferences.
 Parents are also asked to contribute to the Blue & Gold Fund, as tuition and fees cover only 75% of the cost of sending a child to SSA.
 Additionally, the school has an active Parents' Association; all parents are welcome and encouraged to participate!

 Daily homework expectations are different for each school.
-At the Senior School each class assigns about 40 minutes of homework a day, although study halls help ninth and tenth grade students manage their time.
+At the Senior School each class assigns about 40 minutes of homework a day, although study halls help ninth grader manage their time.
 Homework expectations for eleventh and twelfth grade students increase.
 In the Middle School, homework ranges from one to two hours a night, although the actual time depends on the student’s ability to plan and organize.
-Homework in the Junior School ranges from 10 minutes in grade 1 to 90 minutes in grade 5.
+Homework at our elementary campuses range from 10 minutes in grade 1 to 60 minutes in grade 5.

 The Middle School offers accelerated sections in math.
 At the Senior School, all courses are honors level or higher, following a rigorous college preparatory curriculum.
 Advanced Placement courses, where the AP examination is required, are offered in Calculus AB/BC, French 5, Spanish 5, German 5 and Computer Science.
 Students may elect to take AP exams in all areas, which are offered at the school in May.
-Overall, in 2014, 81 percent of those students who wrote advanced placement exams earned a score of 3 or higher; 64 percent earned a score of 4 or higher.
+For the two most recent graduating classes, 85% of students who took an AP exam earned a score of 3 or higher, and 69% earned a score of 4 or 5.
 Learn more about our academic program.

 In the performing arts, students, faculty and visiting artists create and perform more than 50 concerts, 8 to 10 major theatrical works and innumerable smaller presentations every year.
-At the Junior School, each student has art and music classes with instrumental music beginning in second grade.
+At our Junior school and Country Day School campuses, each student has art and music classes throughout the week and participates in performances such as musicals or plays a few times a year.
 At the Middle School, students continue to hone their artistic skills in art and music classes, with the option to join several audition-based musical ensembles plus two major all-school theatre productions.
 The Senior School promotes the arts as an essential part of a well-rounded education and motivates students to further develop their individual creative abilities.
 The Hillman Center for Performing Arts provides students with a dedicated facility for both music and theatre classes and performances.
 The Benedum Visual Arts Center houses studios for painting, ceramics, wood and metal work, and architecture.
 The facility's Gailliot Gallery regularly holds art shows where students, faculty, alumni and visiting artists exhibit.
 Learn more about our arts program.

-The Junior School has an extensive physical education program.
+Our elementary schools have an extensive physical education programs and utilize their outdoor spaces and adjacent parks to get students moving.
 Interscholastic sports begin in sixth grade at the Middle School.
 At the Senior School we compete in the WPIAL and a wide range of team and individual sports is available, some competitive and some not.
 No matter what the sport, however, a student can discover that exploring your potential, reaching for your best and learning the value of teamwork are just as important as winning.
 Learn more about athletics.

-We have three libraries: the Junior School library has 12,000 volumes, the Middle School 14,000 volumes; and more than 21,000 volumes are shelved at the Senior School, along with more than 100 magazine subscriptions, 10 newspapers and full text databases.
+We have four libraries: the Country Day School and Junior School libraries have 12,000 volumes each, the Middle School 14,000 volumes; and more than 21,000 volumes are shelved at the Senior School, along with more than 100 magazine subscriptions, 10 newspapers and full text databases.
 All three libraries subscribe to numerous full-text databases with remote access, so students are able to use these resources and the catalog from home or on campus 24 hours a day.
 Campus-wide WiFi capability allows students access to the catalogs of area public and university libraries as well.
 Shady Side is a member of the statewide Inter-Library Loan System, enabling students to borrow books from libraries all across Pennsylvania.
 Learn more.

-The Senior School has a dean of students, a dean of studies, a school counselor, and a learning specialist, and each grade also has a form dean.
-Additionally, our College Counseling Office has four counselors.
+The Senior School has a dean of students, a dean of studies, a school counselor, a learning specialist, and each grade also has a form dean.
+Additionally, our College Counseling Office has three counselors.
 Each student also has a faculty or staff advisor, and the two meet regularly.
 The Middle School advisory system assigns one faculty/staff member to each student for daily meetings.
 Also on staff are a licensed clinical psychologist/school counselor and a learning specialist.
-At the Junior School, a school counselor and two learning specialists are on staff.
+At our elementary campuses, a school counselor and two learning specialists are on staff.
+Each campus also has a full-time school nurse.
 Throughout the Academy, faculty members actively participate in the lives of our students, in and out of the classroom.

 Students at the Senior School have the option of boarding five or seven days a week.
 Space allowing, students can also board by term.
 For students who live outside of Pittsburgh, boarding offers time to concentrate on studies and prepare for the independence of college life by living on campus.
 One of the goals of the boarding program is to create a good balance between academic endeavors and social activities.
 We work to create a family environment.
 Two on-campus residence halls house our boarders, with four faculty members living in each dorm.
 An additional 14 faculty and staff members live on campus with their families, enjoy their meals in the dining hall with students, and are available for informal counsel and support.
 Many campus facilities are open in the evenings to boarders.
 Our ratio of students to adults living on campus is 2:1 in the boarding program.
 There are a range of weekend activities planned for our seven-day boarders using the many resources in the city of Pittsburgh and the surrounding area.